Members area

 Speech-to-text reporter

-A highly trained operator who provides a live, verbatim (every word) account of a meeting or class which is viewed by a deaf student via a screen.
-They will be able to type at 200–300 words per minute.
-This service can be provided remotely through the internet.
+A highly trained operator who types a live, verbatim (every word) account of a meeting or class which a deaf person can see on a screen.
+The reporter can type at 200 to 300 words per minute.
+This service can also be provided remotely through the internet.

-A statement or record of needs is a document written by the local education service.
-It states the needs your child has in order to learn, and the support that the education service will give to your child to help meet their needs
+A legal document written by the local education authority.
+It states what your child needs to learn and the support that the education service must give to your child to help meet their needs.

 A detailed assessment to find out what a child's educational needs are.
 Usually only needed if a child's school, playgroup or nursery cannot provide all of the support the child needs.
-After the assessment, a Local Authority will decide whether or not to write a Statement of Special Educational Needs for a child.
+The local authority will use the statutory assessment to decide whether to provide an Education, Health and Care (EHC) plan, a statement of Special Educational Needs (SEN) or an Individual Development Plan (IDP).

 Stetoclip (or listening stick)

-A device that enables a hearing person to listen to a hearing aid to make sure that it is working.
-Also see attenuator.
+A device that lets a hearing person listen to a hearing aid to make sure that it’s working.
+Also known as an attenuator.

 Subtitles

-Words that appear on the TV screen and show as closely as possible what the programme's characters or presenters are saying.
-Films are often subtitled at the cinema and on DVDs.
+Words that appear over a video and show as closely as possible what the people in the video are saying.

 Syndrome

-A medical term meaning a collection of signs or symptoms that doctors recognise as being related and/or having a common cause.
+A medical term meaning a collection of signs or symptoms that doctors recognise as being related or having a common cause.